-- (1) Protection by electrical insulation - (a) Live conductors should be completely covered with insulation which: - (i) is durably withstanding the mechanical, electrical, thermal and chemical stresses to which it may be subjected in service; and - (ii) can only be removed by destruction. - (b) Where insulation is applied during the erection of the installation, the quality of the insulation should be verified by tests equivalent to those specified in recognised standards for similar type-tested equipment. - (c) Non-impregnated paper, asbestos, fabric, wood or press-hemp should not be used for insulating purposes. - (d) Where insulating tapes are permitted to be used in low voltage installations, they should have a minimum thickness of 0.21 mm.

-(2) Protection by other means
+- (1) Protection by electrical insulation - (a) Live conductors should be completely covered with insulation which: - (i) is durably withstanding the mechanical, electrical, thermal and chemical stresses to which it may be subjected in service; and - (ii) can only be removed by destruction. - (b) Where insulation is applied during the erection of the installation, the quality of the insulation should be verified by tests equivalent to those specified in recognised standards for similar type-tested equipment. - (c) Non-impregnated paper, asbestos, fabric, wood or press-hemp should not be used for insulating purposes. - (d) Where insulating tapes are permitted to be used in LV installations, they should have a minimum thickness of 0.21mm. - (2) Protection by other means

-Other means of basic protection as stipulated in IEC 60364 or BS7671 are acceptable.
+Other means of basic protection as stipulated in IEC 60364, BS 7671 or other relevant international standards are acceptable.